openstack-infra/zuul/doc/source/admin/monitoring.rst

    .. stat:: current_requests
       :type: gauge

       The number of outstanding nodepool requests from Zuul.
+Ideally this will be at zero, meaning all requests are fulfilled.
+      Persistently high values indicate more testing node resources would be helpful.

 .. stat:: zuul.mergers